+First things first, well done on making the call to move to Canada.
+It is a big decision and one that shouldn’t be underestimated.
+While you made the initial first step on your own it is important to remember that Moving2Canada is here to assist you with making the move to Canada as smooth as possible.
 To help you plan your trip to Canada, we’ve compiled a list of essential items that we recommend you arrange prior to your departure, as well as a list of things to consider packing for Canada.

-- Travel insurance
+- Travel insurance for Canada

-- Make sure your passport is valid and up-to-date
+- Make sure your passport is valid and up-to-date.

-- Accommodation reference from your previous landlords
+- Accommodation references from your previous landlords.

 - Tax forms relating to the termination of your employment.
-This will prove useful if you’ve overpaid tax and need to claim this back at the end of the tax year.
+This will prove useful if you’ve overpaid tax in your home country and need to claim this back at the end of the tax year.

 - If you need to get your phone unblocked in order for it to work with other networks, arrange this early.